scientific-python/specs/spec-0004/index.md

 Ideally, the collection of admins comprises a broad selection of community members across different projects and underlying organizations.
-This is to ensure community ownership of the wheel-hosting infrastructure and ensure that adminstration is governed by consensus, as opposed to unilateral decision-making by any individual, project, or organization.
+This is to ensure community ownership of the wheel-hosting infrastructure and adminstration governed by consensus, as opposed to unilateral decision-making by any individual, project, or organization.
-Adding new people to the list of admins requires at least an issue to be opened.
+Adding new administrators requires at least an issue to be opened.
 After someone creates an issue on https://github.com/scientific-python/upload-nightly-action requesting access to upload wheels a human/admin has to respond to that request.